Benitex/Pokemon-Burning-Scales/README.md

 * **A difficulty system**, with three different options based pokémon in your party levels.
 * **Nuzlocke and randomizer modes**.
 * **Perfect IVs mode** (optional).
+* **Super easy EV grind**, with the option to maximize EVs by defeating certain trainers or by using cheaper vitamins.
 * **Auto saving**.
 * **Pokémon walking on the routes**.
 * **Different pokemon depending on the time of the day**.